ucsb-cs32/s21/_lab/lab08.md

 A red re-coloring has priority.

-An example main.cpp is provided demonstrating the testing we expect your code to support.
+A partial example main.cpp (called TestmainPartial.cpp) is provided demonstrating the testing we expect your code to support.

 *Note that the general approach to handle concave polygons is to turn it into a set triangles.
 We will skip the full solution for this lab and only create one triangle.

-The example main includes:
+The example partial main includes the following shapes:
 ```
 	/* four polygons - 2 concave */
 	shared_ptr<Polygon> t2 = make_shared<Polygon>(vec2(50, 50), 5, color(250)) ;